Everybody Knows This Is Nowhere (song): Critical reception

+Record World said that "Neil strokes that guitar for all he's worth."
 Music critic Johnny Rogan describes "Everybody Knows This Is Nowhere" as an "interesting, albeit slight composition," describing the harmonies as "both attractive and whimsical."
 According to Greenwald, the "Western-influenced melody" and Crazy Horse's playing reflect the theme of appreciating simple country life "perfectly."
 According to Uncut author Andy Gill, "the burly country twang of the astringent guitar riff, tempered by the poignant, sardonic tone of the 'sha-la-la' backing, combine to offer an intriguingly tart take on the new country-rock sound that was miles from the psychedelicized retro-purism of The Byrds and Burritos, and the saccharine sweetness of CS&N. McDonough regards this "compact, country-tinged" song as representing one of the archetypes of the Crazy Horse sound.
 The editors of Rolling Stone Magazine described it as "incisive guitar rock."